e4lejandr0/e4lejandr0.github.io/_posts/2018-09-10-oss_linux_contributing.md

 which I strongly recommend.
 It is a pretty good information resource and I can usually see [Greg Kroah-Hartman](https://en.wikipedia.org/wiki/Greg_Kroah-Hartman) himself answering questions.

-Overall the Linux kernel developers are a tighly-knit bunch so before asking a question you will want to RTFM and Google as much as possible.
+Overall the Linux kernel developers are a tightly-knit bunch so before asking a question you will want to RTFM and Google as much as possible.
 Once you have proven yourself to the community they are very responsive and helpful.